Do Not Resuscitate (DNR) Forms

 What is a DNR form?

-This should also be kept in mind that not all countries accept or allow DNR.
+It should also be kept in mind that not all countries accept or allow DNR.
 In a country where DNR is not allowed, the hospital or doctor is not bound to accept what the patient or his immediate relatives say.
 He must do his duty.

 Countries where DNR is accepted and allowed